 Sebastian hauls in the line as the old pots are noisily welcomed aboard.
 Water splashes everywhere, but there's no sign of an octopus.
 Sebastian grabs his bleach bottle, gives each pot a little squirt and a maced octopus flops angrily into the boat.
 It's bound for the market and, who knows, perhaps my dinner plate tonight.

 But one bit of old Algarve magic still glitters quietly in the sun: Sebastian's home town, Salema.
-You'll find it at the end of a small road, just off the main drag between the big city of Lagos and the rugged "Land's End of Europe," Cape Sagres.
-This simple fishing village has a few hotels, time-share condos up the road, some hippie bars with rock music, English and German menus and signs (including bullfight ads for "Stierkampf"), a lovely beach, and lots of sun.
+At the end of a small road off the main coastal highway, this fishing village has three streets, a handful of restaurants and bars, English and German menus and signs (including bullfight ads for "Stierkampf"), a lovely beach, and lots of sun.

-Lying where a dirt road hits the sea, Salema has three streets, five restaurants, a couple of bars, and a lane full of fisherfolk who happily rent out rooms to foreign guests.
-A highlight of any Salema day is watching the fishing boats come and go as a tractor drags them in.
-Travelers and locals alike ignore an ever-growing circle of modern condo-type hotels, apartments, and villas up the hillside — if you don't mind arriving without a reservation, skip the hotels and head for the lane where a handful of fisherfolk still happily rent out rooms (quartos) to foreign guests.
+A highlight of any Salema day is watching the fishing boats come and go as a tractor drags them in along the beach.
+Travelers and locals alike ignore an ever-growing circle of modern condo-type hotels, apartments, and time-share villas up the hillside — if you don't mind arriving without a reservation, skip the hotels and head for the lane where a handful of fisherfolk still happily rent out rooms (quartos) to foreign guests.

 From Salema, it's a short drive to my next-favorite spot on the coast: historic Sagres, on the southwestern tip of Portugal.
 This was the spot closest to the edge of our flat earth in the days before Columbus.
 Prince Henry the Navigator — determined to broaden Europe's horizons — sent sailors ever farther into the unknown.
 He ran a navigator's school at Cape Sagres.
 It was from here that Henry carefully debriefed the many shipwrecked and frustrated explorers as they washed ashore.

-In the Algarve, tourists and fishermen sport the same stubble.
-This hideaway is just the place for some rigorous rest and intensive relaxation...where globetrotting experts in lethargy mix with the locals, work on tans, and enjoy some very fresh octopus.
+The Algarve is just the place for some rigorous rest and intensive relaxation…where the well-traveled wind down to local speeds, work on tans, and enjoy some very fresh octopus.